NYUAppSec/assignment4_module1/README.md

 Hints:

 * Think about how the application is telling the server which card to use, and how that may be problematic.
-* You may want to try using `curl` (demoed in class) or the Python `requests` library to interact with the API directly.
+* You may want to try using `curl` or the Python `requests` library to interact with the API directly.

 **Note**: You do *not* need to actually fix the vulnerability.
 In fact, once you understand the vulnerability in detail, you should be able to see why it cannot be fixed just by changing the client-side code.

-### Submission
-You do not need to submit anything for this portion of the assignment.
+Hint, you need to understand why, you may be asked this at some point.

 ## Part 5: Privacy is Important